Boy, 11, in serious condition after stabbing in Makaha

-An elementary school student is in serious condition and another student is in police custody after a stabbing with a pair of scissors at Makaha Elementary School this afternoon.
+An elementary school student is in serious condition and another student is in police custody after a stabbing with a pair of scissors Monday afternoon at Makaha Elementary School.

 At about 1:40 p.m., Honolulu Emergency Services responded to the school’s address on Ala Naauao Place to treat an 11-year-old boy for a stab wound.

 Honolulu police said a second student is in custody and that it has opened a second-degree attempted murder investigation.
-The age of the suspect involved has not been disclosed.
+The age of the student involved has not been disclosed.

 A letter from the school principal to Makaha Elementary parents and guardians said an argument between two students resulted in one being injured and taken to the hospital in serious condition, and the other taken into custody by police.